 AND Pin for graduation

 * Fees subject to Change without notice

 ** Registration, hotel, meals, & travel cost will vary

 Full-time graduate students are eligible for federally guaranteed student loans and other forms of financial assistance.
 Those interested in such assistance should contact the Southern Miss Office of Financial Aid at 601-266-4774.

 In addition, scholarships are offered through the Department of Nutrition and Food Systems.
-Applications are available in the department office early in the year.
-Additional professional scholarships may be available through the American Dietetic Association Foundation.
-Information these ADAF scholarships can be found online.
-Students must be a member of the American Dietetic Association to be eligible to apply for Foundation scholarships.
+Applications are available on the USM Foundation website.
+Additional professional scholarships may be available through the Academy of Nutriton and Dietetics Foundation.
+Information these ANDF scholarships can be found online.
+Students must be a member of the Academy of Nutrition and Dietetics be eligible to apply for Foundation scholarships.